-PACS numbers: 45.70.-n,45.70Mg,45.70.Vn,81.05Rm,89.75.-k
+PACS number(s): 45.70.Mg, 45.70.Vn, 05.45.Yv, 89.75.-k

-The rich dynamics of granular matter -studied for centuries by engineers- has attracted much attention from the Physics community since the early 1990's [1-3].
-Granular flows, for example, have concentrated intense interest, due to their relevance to natural avalanches and industrial processes, and also because they make liquidlike and solid-like behaviors coexist.
-They have been theoretically described based on the existence of two phases: the rolling (or flowing) one, and the static one.
-Such idea has been casted into ad hoc phenomenological equations [4-6], into a Saint-Venant hydrodynamic approach conveniently modified to take into account the particularities of granular matter [7, 8], and eventually by defining an order parameter characterizing the local state of the system [9, 10].
-Finally, granular flows have been described by "microscopic" equations based on the newtonian motion of individual grains submitted to gravity, shocks, and trapping events [11, 12].
-Laboratory research, on the other side, have revealed a whole jungle of flow patterns in inclined plane experiments [13-18], sandpiles [19], tilted pipes [20, 21] and other arrangements [22].
+The rich dynamics of granular matter-studied for centuries by engineers-has attracted much attention from the physics community since the early 1990s [1-3].
+Granular flows, for example, have concentrated intense interest due to their relevance to natural avalanches and industrial processes and also because they make liquidlike and solidlike behaviors coexist.
+They have been theoretically described based on the existence of two phases: the rolling (or flowing) one and the static one.
+Such an idea has been cast into ad hoc phenomenological equations [4-6], into a Saint-Venant hydrodynamic approach conveniently modified to take into account the particularities of granular matter [7,8], and eventually by defining an order parameter characterizing the local state of the system [9,10].
+Finally, granular flows have been described by "microscopic" equations based on the Newtonian motion of individual grains submitted to gravity, shocks, and trapping events [11,12].
+Laboratory research, on the other hand, has revealed a whole jungle of flow patterns in inclined plane experiments [13-18], sandpiles [19], tilted pipes [20,21], and other arrangements [23].

-We report here soliton-like uphill waves when simply pouring sand on the surface of a heap formed between two vertical glass plates, i.e., the spontaneous appearance of bump-like instabilities in the flowing layer that propagate uphill, contrary to the flow of sand, as showed in Fig. 1.
+We report here solitonlike uphill waves when simply pouring sand on the surface of a heap formed between two vertical glass plates-i.e., the spontaneous appearance of bumplike instabilities in the flowing layer that propagate uphill, contrary to the flow of sand, as shown in Fig. 1.

-We used sand with a high content of silicon oxide and an average grain size of $100\mu m$ from Santa Teresa (Pinar del Río, Cuba) [19].
-The sand was poured into a cell consisting in a horizontal base and a vertical wall, sandwiched between two square glass plates with inner surfaces separated by a distance w in the range from 0.3cmto 2cm (Fig. 2).
-The lengths of the base and the vertical wall were approximately $d \approx 22cm$.
-The sand was poured into the cell near the vertical wall using funnels with several hole diameters, in order to obtain different
+We used sand with a high content of silicon oxide and an average grain size of 100 $\mu$ m from Santa Teresa (Pinar del Río, Cuba) [19].
+The sand was poured into a cell consisting of a horizontal base and a vertical wall sandwiched between two square glass plates with inner surfaces separated by a distance w in the range from 0.3 to 2 cm (Fig. 2).
+The lengths of the base and the vertical wall were approximately $d \approx 22$ cm.
+The sand was poured into the cell near the vertical wall using funnels with several hole diameters in order to obtain different flux values.
+As the sand was poured into the cell, a heap grew until it reached the open boundary, where the grains were allowed to fall freely (Fig. 2).
+Digital videos were taken using a high-speed video camera photron FAST-